Frank Taylor (footballer, born 1901)

 Francis Edward Taylor (16 July 1901 – 1973) was an English professional footballer of the 1920s.

 Career

 Born in Wolverhampton, he played at inside forward.
-He played non-league football for Sunbeam Motors, and was briefly on the books at Port Vale.
-He joined Newport County for a three-year spell in 1923.
-He joined Gillingham from Bournemouth & Boscombe Athletic in 1928 and went on to make 29 appearances for the club in the Football League, scoring eight goals.
+He played non-League football for Sunbeam Motors and was briefly on the books at Port Vale.
+He joined Newport County for three years in 1923.
+He joined Gillingham from Bournemouth & Boscombe Athletic in 1928.
+He made 29 appearances for the club in the Football League, scoring eight goals.
 He later played for Shrewsbury Town in the Birmingham & District League.